ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 Data Item:
-: A structure complying to the generic data model of JSON, i.e., composed of containers, namely maps (JSON objects) and arrays, and of atomic data, namely null, true, false, numbers, and text strings.
+: A structure complying to the generic data model of JSON, i.e., composed of containers, namely JSON objects and arrays, and of atomic data, namely null, true, false, numbers, and text strings.
   Also called a JSON value.